 In the second instance, Ms. Y resigned before her one-year term was over.
 After six months, she stopped using her F.D.
 The interest will be determined differently in this situation.

-She initially agreed to hold the deposit for a year, during which time the bank would pay her 8% interest, when she made the deposit.
-However, because she is withdrawing sooner today, the bank will give her the amended interest rate that is valid for a fixed deposit of six months.
+She initially agreed to hold the deposit for a year, during which time the bank would pay her 8% interest on the deposit.
+However, because she is withdrawing the money sooner today, the bank will apply the amended interest rate, which is valid for a fixed deposit of six months.
 In this instance, it is 6%.
-The important thing to remember in this situation is that the bank would not pay her interest at the rate of 8% for a period of 6 months due to her early withdrawal.
+The important thing to remember in this situation is that the bank would not pay her interest at the 8% rate for a period of 6 months due to her early withdrawal.
 She’ll receive interest based on a six-month deposit term.

 Additionally, the bank will impose a fee for breaching the agreement, or early withdrawal, which in our example is 0.5 percent.
 Ms. Y will thus be paid an effective interest rate of 5.5 percent (6 percent minus 0.5 percent).